Are Your PowerPoint Slides for the Audience or Are They a Facilitator Crutch

 Can the audience quickly identify the main point of the slide?

-Does the audience know what order to process the information?
+Does the audience know the order in which they should process the information?

 Can the audience identify the relationship between slide elements?